-With the Brexit transition period ending on 11pm 31st December 2020, it is now more important than ever to consider the potential impact of Brexit on your workforce.
-There are key immigration changes coming into place in the new year and in this article we set out some practical steps you take now to manage the needs of existing and future European Economic Area (EEA) nationals employed in your work force post-Brexit.
+As the Brexit transition period ended on 11pm 31st December 2020, it is now more important than ever to consider the potential impact of Brexit on your workforce.
+There are key immigration changes which have come into place, and in this article we set out some practical steps you can take now to manage the needs of existing and future European Economic Area (EEA)* nationals employed in your work force post-Brexit.

 The current situation

 At present, EEA nationals and their family members living in the UK are required to apply for pre-settled or settled status, via the EU settlement scheme.
 This scheme is mandatory for those EEA nationals who wish to continue living in the UK past 30th June 2021, even if they hold a permanent right to work visa, or have a permanent residence document.

 Pre-settled status is valid for 5 years.
 After this time, EEA nationals will then have to apply for settled status.
 With settled status, they will have the right to live and work in the UK indefinitely, unless absent for a continuous period of 5 years.

 Applications under the settlement scheme can be made from overseas, although pre-settled applicants must have returned to the UK before the transition period ended on 31 December 2020.